godotengine/godot-docs/classes/class_environment.rst

 | *Getter*  | get_tonemap_auto_exposure()      |
 +-----------+----------------------------------+

-Enables the tonemapping auto exposure mode of the scene renderer.
-If activated, the renderer will automatically determine the exposure setting to adapt to the illumination of the scene and the observed light.
+If ``true``, enables the tonemapping auto exposure mode of the scene renderer.
+If ``true``, the renderer will automatically determine the exposure setting to adapt to the scene's illumination and the observed light.

 ----